Hypocisy/RPGCoreV3-Chinese-wiki/Durability.md

 Directory: "./../Durability.yml"
 Module: Durability

 This module allows you to create items with certain durability, this durability is tracked **separately** from minecraft durability.
-You can setup repairing stations to repair the items in question, the [[Crafting]] (melting) is an excellent way of acquiring repairing materials but they also could be dropped from mobs.
+You can setup repairing stations to repair the items in question, [[Crafting]] (See: Melting) is an excellent way of acquiring repairing materials but they also could be dropped from mobs.
 Check [[Items: Materials]] for repair materials.

 When an item hits 0 rpgcore durability, and breaking is disabled, it will just cause no damage effect to be applied from it.
 You can still repair an item with 0 durability.